-It’s easy to assume that you should only count protein from “clean” protein sources like meat, fish, poultry, protein powder, and so on.
+It’s easy to assume that you should only count protein from “clean” sources like lean meat, fish, poultry, protein powders, and so on to build muscle mass.
 That is not the case.

-When you see recommendations like “2 gram of protein per kilogram of body weight and day”, they include all the protein you eat and drink during a day.
-This means that you should include the protein from foods you might normally not think of as protein sources, like bread, grains, and so on, in your total protein count.
-It also means that you will have a much easier time reaching your protein goal for the day than you might think.
-If you aim for, say, 180 grams of protein per day, it is not all that hard to reach that amount if you count the protein in everything you eat, not just the pure protein sources in your diet.
+When you see recommendations like “two grams of protein per kilogram of body weight per day”, they include all the protein you eat and drink daily.
+This means that you should include the protein from foods you might not think of as protein sources, like bread, grains, and so on, in your total protein count.
+It also means that you will have a much easier time reaching your daily protein goal than you might think.
+For example, if you aim for 180 grams of protein per day, it is not all that hard to reach that amount if you count the protein in everything you eat, not just the pure protein sources in your diet.

 Do You Need More Protein as You Get Older?

-Instead of the regular 0.8 grams of protein per kilogram of body weight and day, elderly individuals need 1 to 1.3 grams per kilogram and day for health and performance.16 However, nothing indicates that elderly athletes who engage in strength training need a higher total protein intake than their younger counterparts.
+Instead of the regular 0.8 grams of protein per kilogram of body weight and day, older individuals need 1 to 1.3 grams per kilogram daily for health and performance.21 However, nothing indicates that older athletes who engage in strength training need a higher total protein intake than their younger counterparts.
 The previously mentioned amounts of 1.6 to 2.2 grams per kilogram of body weight and day should cover the requirements for maximal muscle growth, regardless of age.

-The age-related amino acid resistance happens both for the general population as a whole and for veteran athletes who drink a protein shake after a training session.
+The age-related amino acid resistance happens both in the general population and veteran athletes who drink a protein shake after a training session.

-After a workout, elderly individuals should consume 40 grams of protein for maximal anabolic response, regardless of the number of muscle groups trained.
-Younger athletes don’t need more than 20 grams of protein after training a single muscle group, but older athletes should aim for 40 grams of post-exercise protein every workout.17
+After a workout, older individuals should consume 40 grams of protein for a maximal anabolic response, regardless of the number of muscle groups trained.
+Younger athletes don’t need more than 20 grams of protein after training a single muscle group, but older athletes should aim for 40 grams of post-exercise protein every workout.22

 Protein Quality: Do Your Protein Sources Matter?

-All proteins from animal sources are complete and provide you with all the essential amino acids, in the proper ratios, that you need for muscle protein synthesis.
-The exceptions are collagen and gelatin protein, which provide limiting amounts of several amino acids needed for muscle protein synthesis.
+Proteins from animal sources are complete and provide you with all the essential amino acids, in the proper ratios, that you need for muscle protein synthesis.
+The exceptions are collagen and gelatin protein, which provide limiting amounts of several amino acids required for muscle protein synthesis.

-If you eat a mixed diet containing protein from both animal and vegetable sources, you don’t have to keep track of the protein quality of your meals.
+If you eat a mixed diet containing protein from animal and vegetable sources, you don’t have to keep track of the protein quality of your meals.
 It takes care of itself.
-You don’t have to include meat in your diet.
+And you don’t have to include meat in your diet.
 Eggs or dairy work just as well or even better in this regard.

-A diet without any animal products, a vegan diet, does not provide the same amount of high quality protein, if you look at individual protein sources.
-All vegetable proteins also provide all essential amino acids, but a little less of the ones used to build muscle.
-This means that you either have to eat more of the vegetable proteins to get the same amount of amino acids from them, or combine different vegetable protein sources for a more complete amino acid profile.
+A diet without any animal products, a vegan diet, does not provide the same amount of high-quality protein if you look at individual protein sources.
+Vegetable proteins also provide all essential amino acids, but a little less of those used to build muscle.
+That means you either have to eat more vegetable foods to get the same amount of amino acids or combine different vegetable protein sources for a complete amino acid profile.

-Fortunately, your body can combine amino acids from different proteins on it’s own.
-It can take amino acids from a protein that has an excess of a certain amino acid and combine it with another protein which is deficient of said amino acid.
+Fortunately, your body know how to combine amino acids from different proteins.
+It can use a protein that has an excess of a specific amino acid and combine it with another protein deficient in said amino acid.
 This way, the anabolic effect of the combined vegetable protein sources becomes comparable to any animal protein source like meat or eggs.

-In the past, a widely held belief said that you need to combine vegetable protein sources in the same meal to get a complete and fully usable protein source.
+In the past, a widely held belief said that you must combine vegetable protein sources in the same meal to get a complete and fully usable protein source.
 Today, we know that our protein metabolism is efficient enough to make this practice unnecessary.
-It is enough to vary vegetable protein sources throughout the day as a whole.
-Your body can combine amino acids from different meals spread out over the day.20
+It is enough to vary vegetable protein sources throughout the day.
+Your body can combine amino acids from different meals throughout the day.25

 However, this has only been measured in untrained individuals.
-Whether or not the same holds true for a strength athlete looking to gain a maximum amount of muscle is currently not known.
-To ensure you get enough high quality protein for this purpose, it might be prudent to either combine several vegetable protein sources in the same meal or at least shoot for the high end of the recommendations for protein intake, 2.2 grams per kilogram of body weight and day.21 This way, you get more essential amino acids, even if the individual protein sources don’t contain the same amount as a mixed diet.
+Whether or not the same is true for a strength athlete looking to gain maximum muscle is unknown.
+To ensure you get enough high-quality protein, you might want to combine several vegetable protein sources in the same meal or at least shoot for the high end of the recommended protein intake, 2.2 grams per kilogram of body weight per day.26

-In summary, you most likely don’t have to calculate protein quality on a spreadsheet before eating, even if your diet contains no animal protein at all.22 If you follow a vegan diet, consider using more than a single protein source in each meal, preferably something like legumes and grains, which complement each other, or eat more protein total.
-If you eat a mixed diet containing at least some animal protein, whether we’re talking about meat, eggs or dairy products, your body will take care of things on its own.
+In summary, you most likely don’t have to calculate protein quality on a spreadsheet before preparing your meal plan, even if your diet contains little or no animal protein.27 If you follow a vegan diet, consider using more than a single protein source in each meal, preferably something like legumes and grains, which complement each other, or eat more protein.
+If you eat a mixed diet containing at least some animal protein, whether we’re talking about eggs, dairy products, chicken breast, or lean beef now and then, your body will take care of things on its own.